eriehl at math.harvard.edu

-In the spring of 2012, I taught Math 266x: categorical homotopy theory.
+In the spring of 2012, I taught Math 266x: Categorical Homotopy Theory.
 More information can be found on the course website.
 Lecture notes written at the time have been assembled into a book that will appear in the New Mathematical Monographs series published by Cambridge University Press.
 Cambridge has graciously allowed me to host a free PDF copy in perpetuity, which can be found here.

 The second installment in my joint project with Dominic Verity to develop the formal category theory of quasi-categories is now on the arXiv.
 This paper, Homotopy coherent adjunctions and the formal theory of monads, introduces the free homotopy coherent adjunction, proving that any adjunction of quasi-categories extends to a homotopy coherent adjunction and that such extensions are homotopically unique.
+See also these slides.
 Using the free homotopy coherent adjunction, we give a formal proof of the quasi-categorical monadicity theorem that is “all in the weights.”
 An expository account can be found in this blog post or sketched on these slides.

 In a joint paper with Tobias Barthel and Peter May entitled Six model structures for DG-modules over DGAs: Model category theory in homological action, now on the arXiv, we establish six model structures on the category of differential graded modules over a differential graded algebra over a commutative ring.
 New ideas are required to construct the functorial factorizations in two separate cases: One is an enriched algebraic small object argument suitable for a weak factorization system satisfying an enriched lifting property.
 The other is analogous to the construction in the paper “On functorial factorizations.”
 Part II discusses cofibrant approximations and applications to homological algebra.